Our Team

 Provisionally Certified and Registered Music Therapist (NZRMTh)

-My approach is gentle, person-centred, neuroaffirming, and resource-oriented.
-I aim to meet people where they are, build on their strengths and interests, and support wellbeing through meaningful musical moments.
+I aim to meet people where they are and support wellbeing through gentle, responsive, and fun musical experiences.

 Jasmine Murray